Zukaritasu/notepadpp_rpc/README.md

  * **C:\Program Files (x86)\Notepad++\plugins**

 You need to create a folder named DiscordRPC
  * **C:\Program Files\Notepad++\plugins\DiscordRPC**

 And paste the content into that folder.
 If you had Notepad++ open then you should close it and open it again and check if it shows in your profile

 ![](./sample_rpc.png)

+## Support
-If you have any problems with the plugin or have any questions about its functionality, you can join my discord server https://discord.gg/xEtAtmU6 and go to the #npp-support channel and leave your question with the following information
+If you have any problems with the plugin or have any questions about its functionality, you can join my discord server https://discord.gg/xEtAtmU6 and go to the **#npp-support** channel and leave your question with the following information:

 * What version of Windows do you have?
 * 32 or 64 bits architecture?